top of page

 • 2 min read

-If you are getting ready to clean and lube the inside of a gun barrel, which is accurately referred to as the bore, you want to first make sure you get your hands on a decent gun cleaning rod.
+Cleaning and maintaining your firearm is essential.
+If you're gearing up to clean and lube the inside of a gun barrel, also known as the bore, you need to start with a quality gun cleaning rod.

 Tetra Gun Prosmith Premium One Piece Cleaning Rod